 An interview with Soap Co,

-Since our launch in September 2015, our customers have been telling us how much they love having The Soap Co. design in their homes.
+Since our launch, our customers have been telling us how much they love having The Soap Co. design in their homes.
 So, as part of Clerkenwell Design Week, we interviewed Martin Brown, Creative Director and founding partner at Paul Belford Ltd, to hear how his team created a design that communicates exactly what The Soap Co. stands for.

 SC: What were your influences and inspirations when creating Soap Co. brand?